 Happy Trails is shining brighter with its newest little ray of sunshine!
 Hope Reid came to Happy Trails in the summer of 2017 when her family relocated to California.
 Diagnosed with a sensory processing disorder at the age of three she had been participating in a therapeutic riding program in Zionsville, Indiana.
 Eager for Hope to continue riding, her mother Lindsay contacted Happy Trails before their move to start the enrollment process.
-Without skipping a beat in her therapy, Hope arrived just in time to participate in Happy Trails Camp.
+Without skipping a beat in her services, Hope arrived just in time to participate in Happy Trails Camp.

 From her first visit, Hope has been an enthusiastic participant in all of her activities at Happy Trails.
 When asked if she has a favorite horse, she responded, “I like Ridge, I like Emma, I like Splash—I just can’t pick a favorite!”
 However, she won’t hesitate to tell you her favorite class so far has been vaulting.
 Never one to shy away from a challenge, she excelled in this very physical class.
 She also enjoyed her second year at Happy Trails Camp and was excited to have her brother, Hunter, join in the fun with her this summer.